abstractedlayer/langseed/README.md

 The goal is to allow you to easily install any version of any language that you want to work with

-The first layer of options is to allow you to install language version managers (e.g. pyenv, nvm,  rvm, etc)
+The first layer of options is to allow you to install language version managers (e.g. pyenv, nvm,  rbenv, etc)

 The second layer of options allows you to pre-install a selected language version (e.g. 3.10.2 of python, lts/gallium of node, etc)

 After that, code crazy, code nuts

-## Installers
+## Managers
 [pyenv](https://github.com/pyenv/pyenv)

 [nvm](https://github.com/nvm-sh/nvm)

 [rbenv](https://github.com/rbenv/rbenv)

 ## Docker Args